 Although it seems a demonstration of affection, the cures excessive represent the beginning of humanisation.
 Protecting your pet too much will not increase their strength and endurance, but quite the opposite.
 It will prevent your furry friend from developing his instincts properly, making them even more vulnerable.

 Why is it so difficult to treat animals as animals and people as people?

 Most psychologists say this is a clear sign of the transformation of the concept of family.
 In the beginning, this phenomenon was aimed at the individualism of our times, while today an animal appears as the only link for many families.

 However, this demonstrates the human difficulty in communicating with one’s fellowmen.
 Furthermore, there is a tendency to doubt the fidelity of human beings and to consider animals more honest.

 There are various studies in psychoanalysis which indicate that this excessive devaluation leads to damage to our self-esteem and our ability to socialize.

 How to avoid aggression in dogs caused by an overprotective attitude?

 It is the pet owners who have to take the first step to avoid aggression in dogs.
 This means to stop humanizing them and start setting boundaries between your moments and their moments.

 You must make the animal feel part of the family, but not the leader of the house.
-A dog that assumes the role of alpha develops aggressive behaviors more easily due to having to protect its ” pack “.
-And for this, of course, he will demonstrate his overprotectiveness towards other unknown people and animals.
+A dog that assumes the role of alpha develops aggressive behaviors more easily due to having to protect its “pack”.
+And for this, of course, it will demonstrate their overprotectiveness towards other unknown people and animals.

-It is essential to learn to tell him no. Like it or not, denying something is necessary for peaceful coexistence.
+It is essential to learn to tell them no. Like it or not, denying something is necessary for peaceful coexistence.